VladyslavMazurets/BRACKETS-App/README.md

 - Tailwindcss, React Router, React Icons, Redux Toolkit, ESLint & Prettier
 - Fetching data from using Rest API.

+I spent about 26 hours on this task

 Setup: run npm i && npm start - to start the development server